tryscer/flock/Book/Flock-Music.md

 ​	"Why do you guys paint on your cars?"
 ​	"So it's not a hoax.
 Are you sure?"
 ​	"What are they called again?
 Steaming Dinner?"
-​	Alice hasa stopped dancing; she's standing and watching Heath play, mesmerized.
+​	Alice has stopped dancing; she's standing and watching Heath play, mesmerized.
 I hug her and she says, "I was so stupid!
 I get it now!"
 ​	I say, "Get what?"

 *(TWANGGGGGGG!)*